Exabyte-io/documentation/README.md

 # Overview

 This repo holds public documentation for exabyte.io.
-Currently deployed version is available at [this link](http://docs.exabyte.io:81)
+Currently deployed version is available at [this link](http://docs.exabyte.io) (you will need to be logged in at platform.exabyte.io to try).

 Uses [MkDocs](http://www.mkdocs.org/#getting-started) to convert Markdown files (*.md) in `docs/` directory into static html.